Franchising: History

-The United States is a leader in franchising, a position it has held since the 1930s when it used the approach for fast-food restaurants, food inns and, slightly later, motels at the time of the Great Depression.
+The United States is a leader in franchising, a position it has held since the 1930s, when it used the approach for fast-food restaurants, food inns and, slightly later, motels at the time of the Great Depression.
 As of 2005, there were 909,253 established franchised businesses, generating $880.9 billion of output and accounting for 8.1 percent of all private, non-farm jobs.
-This amounts to 11 million jobs, and 4.4 percent of all private sector output.
+This amounts to 11 million jobs, and 4.4 percent of all private-sector output.

 Mid-sized franchises like restaurants, gasoline stations and trucking stations involve substantial investment and require all the attention of a businessperson.

 There are also large franchises like hotels, spas and hospitals, which are discussed further under technological alliances.

 "No poaching" agreements are prevalent within franchises, thus limiting the ability of employers at one franchise establishment to hire employees at an affiliated franchise.
 Economists have characterized these agreements as a contributor to oligopsony.

 Fees and contract arrangement

 Three important payments are made to a franchisor: (a) a royalty for the trademark, (b) reimbursement for the training and advisory services given to the franchisee, and (c) a percentage of the individual business unit's sales.
 These three fees may be combined in a single 'management' fee.
 A fee for "disclosure" is separate and is always a "front-end fee".

 A franchise usually lasts for a fixed time period (broken down into shorter periods, which each require renewal), and serves a specific territory or geographical area surrounding its location.
 One franchisee may manage several such locations.
 Agreements typically last from five to thirty years, with premature cancellations or terminations of most contracts bearing serious consequences for franchisees.
 A franchise is merely a temporary business investment involving renting or leasing an opportunity, not the purchase of a business for the purpose of ownership.
 It is classified as a wasting asset due to the finite term of the license.

 Franchise fees are on average 6.7% with an additional average marketing fee of 2%.
-However, not all franchise opportunities are the same and many franchise organizations are pioneering new models that challenge antiquated structures and redefine success for the organization as well as the franchisee.
+However, not all franchise opportunities are the same, and many franchise organizations are exploring new models of structure and success for the organization as well as the franchisee.

 A franchise can be exclusive, non-exclusive or "sole and exclusive".

 Although franchisor revenues and profit may be listed in a franchise disclosure document (FDD), no laws require an estimate of franchisee profitability, which depends on how intensively the franchisee "works" the franchise.
 Therefore, franchisor fees are typically based on "gross revenue from sales" and not on profits realized.
 See remuneration.

 Various tangibles and intangibles such as national or international advertising, training and other support services are commonly made available by the franchisor.

 Franchise brokers help franchisors find appropriate franchisees.
 There are also main 'master franchisors' who obtain the rights to sub-franchise in a territory.

 According to the International Franchise Association approximately 44% of all businesses in the United States are franchisee-worked.